UniDEC : Unified Dual Encoder and Classifier Training for Extreme Multi-Label Classification: Introduction

-DE models are a popular choice for dense retrieval (DR) and Open-Domain Question Answering (ODQA) tasks which are predominantly \textit{few} and \textit{zero-shot} scenarios.
-In contrast, XMC task covers a broader range of scenarios (see \autoref{datasetstats}).
-Consequently, the XMC task, modelled as a retrieval problem, is tantamount to training a DE simultaneously on \textit{many}, \textit{few} and \textit{one-shot} scenarios.
+A parallel line of research involves leveraging dual encoders (DE) for XMC.
+While DE models are a popular choice for dense retrieval (DR) and open-domain question answering (ODQA) tasks, these are predominantly \textit{few} and \textit{zero-shot} scenarios.
+In contrast, XMC covers a broader range of scenarios (see \autoref{tbl:datasets}).
+Consequently, modelling the XMC task as a retrieval problem is tantamount to training a DE simultaneously on \textit{many}, \textit{few} and \textit{one-shot} scenarios.
+While DE trained with triplet loss was thought to be insufficient for XMC, and thus augmented with per-label classifiers to enhance performance \cite{NGAME, DSoftmax}, a recent work \textsc{Dexml} \cite{DSoftmax} proved the sufficiency of the DE framework for XMC by proposing a new multi-class loss function \textit{Decoupled Softmax}, which computed the loss over the entire label space.
+This, however is very computationally expensive, as \textsc{Dexml} requires 640GB VRAM to train on LF-AmazonTitles-1.3M.